leape/mono/packages/components/docs/howto-vue.md

 ## Purpose

-You are an Application Developer and you want to use DB UI Elements in your own Vue app.
+You are an Application Developer and you want to use DB UI Components in your own Vue app.

 ## Install via npm